 - Multinational accounting company, KPMG described Newstart as “inadequate” and called for it to be raised by $50 a week

-- The Australian Council of Social Service (ACOSS) wants Newstart lifted by $75 per week
+- The Australian Council of Social Service (ACOSS) wants Newstart lifted by $75 per week, as do:

 - Australian Industry Group CEO Innes Willox said the rate is too low

 - Former opposition leader, John Hewson AM calls for an increase “to at least an accepted poverty line”

 - Former PM John Howard says, “the [rate] freeze has probably gone on too long”

 - The Australian Local Government Association (ALGA) supports an increase in Newstart